xaynia/CART-315/Process/Journal.md

 Then I re-attempted the push.
 I also added a `.gitignore` to exclude some TextMeshPro example resources.

+### Perfectionism and/or Time Blindness?
+I logged **22 hours this week** in TogglTrack (Monday–Wednesday).
+Yet despite putting in a lot of time, I feel like I haven’t accomplished as much as I’d hoped.
+I suspect perfectionism and/or maybe time blindness are making tasks take longer.
+I’m trying to balance my desire to produce high-quality work with the reality that programming can be time-consuming—and more so when I’m still in the early stages of learning, while learning two programming languages at once.

+### Balancing Unity Progress and Documentation
+I also find I’m spending a considerable chunk of my time creating journal entries to document what I’m doing.
+This may be due to perfectionism, but I'm feeling spread thin.
+I also need to focus on making real progress in Unity, researching game ideas, and practicing new scripting concepts.
+I’m still trying to find a happy medium between documenting everything and keeping a good development pace.

 ## Reflection
 Debugging the UI took longer than expected, mainly because I was juggling multiple scripts and couldn’t pinpoint the problem.
 It turned out to be a small oversight—missing the proper tag.
 Even so, it took me about an hour to trace that down.